UWCubeSat/DubSat1/ref/canGettingStarted.md

 A full example showing the initialization is at the bottom.

 1. Convert ID to align with Registers
-2. Load ID into TX Buffer
+2. Load ID and len into TX Buffer
 3. Load Data into TX Buffer
 4. RTS (Request to Send)